MD-ARMAN-Shanto/Problem-Solving/readme.md

 This is a leetcode problem solve project repo.
 This project has been created for uploading all the DSA problems I have solved so far.

-# DS till now used:
+# DS till now covered:
 1. String
 2. List
 3. Heap (Priority Queue)
 4. Stack (Monotonic)

-# Algorithm that has been used :
+# Algorithm that has been covered:
 1. two pointer
 2. GCD Euclid for find GCD
 3. SIEVE of Eratosthenes for finding prime number